XRPLF/xrpl-dev-portal/content/tutorials/get-started/public-servers.md

 ---
 html: public-servers.html
 parent: tutorials.html
+seo:
-blurb: Use these public servers to access the XRP Ledger without needing your own infrastructure.
+    description: Use these public servers to access the XRP Ledger without needing your own infrastructure.
 labels:
   - Core Server
 ---